Justus Zeyen

-Life
+Life and career

-Born in Kiel, Zeyen first received violin and piano lessons (among others) with Cord Garben).
-In 1980, he successfully participated in the national competition Jugend musiziert and received a scholarship of the Richard Wagner Foundation in 1982 and 1986.
-After graduating from the Kieler Gelehrtenschule in 1982, he studied at the Hochschule für Musik und Theater Hannover with Martin Dörrie, Karl Engel and Bernhardt Ebert.
+Born in Kiel on 9 June 1963, Zeyen first received violin and piano lessons, with Cord Garben among others.
+He received a scholarship of the Richard Wagner Foundation in 1987.
+Zeyen studied at the Hochschule für Musik und Theater Hannover with Martin Dörrie, Karl Engel and Bernhard Ebert.
 In addition, he took courses with Erik Werba and Hartmut Höll.